 Last Mile Logistics Are Crucial to Modern E-Commerce and Omnichannel Supply Chains

-Last mile logistics allow shippers to get more products to consumers faster and cost-effectively, critical concerns in the e-commerce and omnichannel supply chain.
+Last mile logistics allow shippers to get more products to consumers faster and cost-effectively, both critical concerns in the e-commerce and omnichannel supply chain.
 In fact, consumers are willing to pay premiums for better last mile delivery services, such as same-day or instant delivery.
-As explained by John D. Schultz of Logistics Management, e-commerce sales are expected to reach $2.4 trillion wide by 2018, and demand on last mile logistics will grow.
+As explained by John D. Schultz of Logistics Management, e-commerce sales are expected to reach $2.4 trillion wide by 2019, and demand on last mile logistics will grow.
 While established e-commerce giants, like Amazon, have perfected last mile logistics, small and midsized shippers can still take advantage of this growing market, provided they meet the challenges in last mile delivery.

 Last Mile Comes With Unique Challenges

 Another challenge in last mile delivery goes back to complexity.
 Large products may require assembly and skilled unpacking upon delivery, so shippers must rethink how they can ensure the final product is an accurate reflection of what was sold.
-While hundreds, of last mile carriers exist, not all offer assembly options, which might be categorized as an added service.
+While hundreds of last mile carriers exist, not all offer assembly options, which might be categorized as an added service.
 Other products may require specialized installation by skilled technicians.
 Yet, more bulky items are moving from traditional retail to consumer direct shipping models, and consumers want speed and visibility in every stage.

 Capacity reflects another problem in last mile delivery.
 Previous blogs have touched on the importance and fears surrounding the capacity crunch and the driver shortage, and these problems are not going away.
 Shippers must find ways to overcome these challenges and meet the new challenges in last mile delivery to remain competitive.